-Unified Carrier Registration Filings The Uniform Carrier Registration Plan (UCR Plan) replaces the Single State Registration System (SSR) as of September, 2007.
+The Unified Carrier Registration Plan (UCR Plan) replaced the Single State Registration System (SSR) in September 2007.
 It simplifies the payment of multiple state fees by allowing for-hire and private motor carriers, brokers, freight forwarders and leasing companies to submit their financial responsibility information and a registration fee payment to a single state.

 Under the UCR Plan, motor carriers conducting interstate operations must register in a base state.
 Your base state is the state in which the largest number of your vehicles will operate during the coming year.

 Currently, 41 of the 50 states are participating in the UCR Plan, and if your base state is one of the participating states, you must register in that state.
 Private and exempt carriers who were not required to register under the SSR must register in a base state under the UCR Plan.

 The registration fee paid to your base state will be shared between all the states in which you operate.